Please help support Film Music Review.

 Stephen Cox in It's a Wonderful Life: A Memory Book, expresses a similar opinion but inaccurately claiming the amount of changes in the film score:

 The film that eventually became one of Tiomkin's most famous works actually became a disappointment for the composer, both personally and professionally, when Capra replaced much of his original orchestration with existing music from other sources.

-One of these was using Alfred Newman's "Hallelujah" music from THE HUNCHBACK OF NOTRE DAME (1939) instead of Tiomkin's original quoting of Beethoven's "Ode to Joy." in George Bailey's jubilant running through town in the snow near the end of the film, as Cox quotes from music producer, Willard Carroll.
+But there were some awkward substitutions.
+One of them was Alfred Newman's "Hallelujah" music from THE HUNCHBACK OF NOTRE DAME (1939), used instead of Tiomkin's much more approrpiate quoting of Beethoven's "Ode to Joy" in the scene near the end where George Bailey jubilantly runs through town in the snow.

-Cox also mentions that Carroll found Tiomkin's entire original score in the 1980s in the archives of the University of Southern California:
+Cox mentions that album producer, Willard Carroll, found Tiomkin's entire original score in the 1980s in the archives of the University of Southern California: